dansholds/grapple-comps-min/content/posts/14307-njbjjf-new-jersey-open-2024.md

 -You can make changes to your registration until midnight the Wednesday before the event.

-CHANGING DIVISIONS: Log into your account to make changes to your registration.
+CHANGING DIVISIONS- Log into your account to make changes to your registration.
 After this change deadline, the registration will become locked in, and there will no further changes allowed.
 Competitors who are alone in their division should choose to either self-move themselves up a division or cancel their registration for a full coupon credit.
-If you have trouble changing your division, please check out: https://support.smoothcomp.com/article/89-how-to-change-weightclass-or-cancel
+If you have trouble changing your division, please check out- https-//support.smoothcomp.com/article/89-how-to-change-weightclass-or-cancel

--If the final registration deadline passes and you do not like where you are bracketed, you can cancel your registration before 11:59 pm on the Friday prior to the event and receive a credit for a future event.
-ANY VOUCHER REQUESTS RECEIVED AFTER 11:59 PM ON THE FRIDAY OF THE TOURNAMENT WILL BE DISCARDED.
+-If the final registration deadline passes and you do not like where you are bracketed, you can cancel your registration before 11-59 pm on the Friday prior to the event and receive a credit for a future event.
+ANY VOUCHER REQUESTS RECEIVED AFTER 11-59 PM ON THE FRIDAY OF THE TOURNAMENT WILL BE DISCARDED.

--DIVISION MERGERS: After change deadline, competitors who do not have anyone in their division group may be merged with another division.
+-DIVISION MERGERS- After change deadline, competitors who do not have anyone in their division group may be merged with another division.
 All athletes who remain solo in their divisions once brackets are released means had no default merges available to them, and therefore there are no matches available for that competitor.
 They will receive a full coupon credit for entry to any future event of ours.

 REFUND/VOUCHER POLICY